Chilanga (Lusaka), Zambia: History and geography

+Climate

+Chilanga features a humid subtropical climate (Köppen: Cwa), with distinct wet and dry seasons.
+October and November are the hottest months.
+Winters are milder, with July being the coolest month.
+The wet season, from November to March, experiences significant rainfall.
+The dry season, from May to October, is marked by minimal precipitation.

 Development

 Since colonial times, Chilanga has grown in size and population due to new businesses, commercial farming, small farm holding settlements, and housing plots.
 Water supply is still a challenge for most settlers as the land is hilly and rocky and there is not a large enough municipal supply system to cater for the increased demand.
 Boreholes are common.
 Formerly government-owned houses are now privately owned as they and other government buildings around Zambia were sold in the mid 1990s.
 Since then, much construction has taken place.

 Kafue Road

 Kafue Road (T2) runs through the center of Chilanga.
 Once a quiet and rarely used two-lane road, it has now become a busy four-lane thoroughfare.
 A large volume of truck traffic moves through the town on a daily basis, including very large shipments travelling to the mines in Copperbelt Province in the north.
 It is the main trunk road connecting Zambia with Zimbabwe through either Chirundu or Victoria Falls via the T1 through Livingstone.
 North of Lusaka, the T2 becomes the Great North Road, connecting southern Africa to central and eastern Africa.